top of page

 "How do I know if Anxiety is an issue for my child?"

-These sessions are very helpful for when your child:
+These sessions are very helpful when:

 "As a parent, I feel a huge boulder has been lifted from my shoulders knowing my daughter has someone to talk to during difficult times"